-This skill involves the ability to watch, recognize, and respond to our emotions effectively, so they don't impede our functioning.
+This skill involves watching, recognising, and responding to our emotions effectively, so they don't impede our functioning.
 Developing strong emotional regulation skills helps build resilience.
-It allows us to keep functioning through a wide variety of internal experiences, including those that are difficult.
+It allows us to keep functioning through a wide variety of internal experiences, including difficult ones.